gabrielfranh/gabrielfranh/README.md

 - **AWS Cloud Solutions**: Implementing and managing cloud infrastructure on AWS.

 ## 🌱 What I'm Learning
-- **Advanced Kubernetes**: Diving deeper into Kubernetes for efficient orchestration.
+- **Kubernetes**: Diving deeper into Kubernetes for efficient orchestration.
-- **Serverless Architectures**: Exploring the possibilities of cloud.
+- **Cloud Architectures**: Exploring the possibilities of cloud.
-- **DevOps Practices**: Enhancing my skills in CI/CD pipelines and infrastructure as code.
+- **DevOps**: Enhancing my skills in CI/CD pipelines and infrastructure as code.
-- **AWS Certification**: Preparing for my AWS Cloud Practitioner certification
+- **AWS Certification**: Preparing for my AWS Cloud Solutions Architect certification

 ## 📫 How to Reach Me
 - **Email**: [Gmail](mailto:gabrielfranh@gmail.com)